 Unstructured Image: Similar to the standard image, except on a triangulated grid.
 Has multiple channels, with a value for each vertex.

 Path in 2D: A polygon in space.
 Can contain multiple disconnected components.
+You can also include paths in a table (see the table variable type).

 Region in 2D: A rectangular region [xmin,xmax]x[ymin,ymax] in space.
 You typically use this to specify a region of interest.